Panther Media GmbH/Alamy Stock Photo

-"If the current developments of autonomous weapons by high-tech nations are not stopped, then global security could be dramatically destabilized," Noel Sharkey, professor of artificial intelligence and robots at the University of Sheffield, tells me.
+"If the current developments of autonomous weapons by the high tech nations are not stopped, then global security could be dramatically destabilised," Noel Sharkey, professor of artificial intelligence and robots at the University of Sheffield, tells me.
 "An accidental skirmish between enemy robots on a border or in international waters could become a war that humans could neither comprehend nor prevent.
 A conflict could be over in minutes before anyone could stop it, and with mass devastation and loss of life."

 Various precursor semi-autonomous weapons already exist, such as the mechanised sentries in the Korean demilitarised zone that would automatically shoot interlopers, but an arms race for Laws – also known as killer robots – is in progress, meaning at some point in the near future the major nations of the world will have swarms of fully autonomous fighter jets and tanks, among other weapons systems, all with little or no human control.Governments are meeting at the UN this week to discuss whether and how to regulate Laws, and campaigners say time is running out for meaningful action."To avoid a future where killer robots, not humans, call the shots, governments need to act now," says Mary Wareham of Human Rights Watch, coordinator of the Campaign to Stop Killer Robots.
 "Governments should move to negotiate an international treaty banning fully autonomous weapons.
 Any lesser measures will be doomed to failure."